cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

 ### Objects

+While we won't be using TypeScript _classes_, we can't avoid using _objects_.
+Objects are collections of fields; there's no sharp distinction between fields that are methods and fields that are data.
+If you've used Python before, these may remind you of dictionaries.
+For example:

 ```javascript
 cat = {talk: function() { console.log('meow'); }}
 cat.talk()
 ```

-Objects are collections of fields; there's no sharp distinction between fields that are methods and fields that are data.

 **Takeaway:** In JavaScript, functions _are_ values.

-There are OO constructs in TypeScript, like `class`es, but they are built atop this foundation.
-We won't need to use classes for this week's example or the upcoming sprint.

 <!-- ### Prototypes